 The performance went a long way in proving that the Drama Department offers an impressive array of resources regarding props, lighting, sound and rehearsal space, especially for intimate dramatic endeavours such as All My Sons.

-What we managed to create was a professional piece of serious theatre.
+We managed to create a professional piece of serious theatre.
 A special thanks is due to Mr Flower who brought a number of the different elements together behind the scenes and Ethan Smith who worked tirelessly in the director’s chair to craft his vision and bring our performances to life.

 After the initial hurdle of not having the rights to perform Arthur Miller’s A View from the Bridge, The Tempest was selected as this year’s senior play with an eager group of sixth form students on-board to weather the storm.
 The Tempest, written towards the end of Shakespeare’s career, is a tragicomedy wherein powerful royals from Europe are faced by the oddities of a magical island far removed from what they, or the audience, recognise.
 A team consisting of Jonnie Kimmins, Ozzy Johnson and myself, along with the tireless help of Mr Millar, were in charge of the production and direction.
 Our job was made easy by a wonderful cast that included Ollie Norton as Prospero, Raish Hollway as Aries, Hannah Whitby as Miranda and Ludo Gibson as Caliban.
 The royal court included Samuel O’Tuminu, Jamie Robinson, Conor Nolan, Tadgh Knight, Ravi Sisodyia, Nathan Sweeney and Robin Lawrence.
 To cap off the main characters, Adam Madslien as Trinculo and Billy Grief-King as Stephano added some much needed comic relief.
 Lucy Brougham, Nicholas Ortega, Tom Allen, Trayn Hewa Kirindage, Jimmy McHale, as well as Jacob Morgan and Milo Bagot from Year 10, completed the cast.
 Lighting Design was headed by Rory Collins, Sound Design by Leon Sommer and the music team for the night of the shows was led by Tom Vicary, with the help of Tapasya Sharma and Alex Sayers.
 The crew was completed by George Driscoll, Seth England, Michael Packer, Julian Sommer and Rex Vidal.
 A few special thanks have to go to Lucy Brougham and Hannah Whitby who saved the costume situation, and Robin Lawrence for providing the stunning production art.